binkley/binkley/logging/README.md

 approach is to use a custom javadoc tag, e.g., `@alert` or `@runbook`, however this is difficult to link to externally.
 Another is to reference a common data source for systems and operate to share.

+Capture alert details in a common, shared format among systems, suitable for consolidation.
+Give known audit and alert events a known identifier that may be cross-referenced against the runbook.
+Capture enough information in messages that operate may diagnose a likely resolution, or know to quickly escalate.

 _Needs discussion and follow up._